 I am almost genetically predisposed to be annoyed with chronic complainers.

 I try not to do that.
-I try to give everyone a fair and objective shake, but honestly, when incoming questions are 95% complaining and 5% actual question, I have a very hard time motivating myself to take on the issue.
+I try to give everyone a fair shake, but honestly, when incoming questions contain 95% complaints and 5% questions, I have a very hard time motivating myself to take it on.

-I know, I know — I picked the wrong industry to work in.
-With the exception of politics, no other industry gets more vocal and active complaints than technology.
+I know, I know, I picked the wrong industry.
+Except for politics, no other industry gets more vocal and active complaints than technology.

 Particularly when things change.

-I just see it every single day and it makes me very sad and frustrated.
+I just see it every single day, and it makes me sad and frustrated.

 Why?